andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 \showable{Hint}{hint}

-Remember your *Current Working Directory* start's in your *home* directory (and the hint from the slides).
+Remember your *Current Working Directory* start's in your *home* directory.

 \showable{More|Less}